DinoHub/f2b/README.md

 - `overlapx_px` and `overlapy_px` (`int`): overlapping regions, in pixels
 - `pad` (`bool`): if we add pad to orphan slices, probably don't pad for faster rcnn

-## WIP

-DCU aka deconflicting unions aka how to merge output boxes at overlapping slices.